Taylor dispersion in arbitrarily shaped axisymmetric channels: Theory

-This approximate expression then yields a closed-form description of the boundary between the regimes of positive and negative growth of axial variance in terms of $\beta$, $Pe_a$, and $\sigma_x^2/a^2$.
+This expression yields a useful description of the boundary between the regimes of transient positive and transient negative growth of axial variance in terms of $\beta$, $Pe_a$, and $\sigma_x^2/a^2$.
+Note that here the negative growth of variance is a transient phenomenon, and is limited simply to the axial width of the sample.
+The growth of the three-dimensional extent of the solute cloud can, of course, never be negative.
 Figure \ref{fig:regime} shows a plot of this boundary as a three-dimensional surface in terms of the aforementioned three variables.
-That is, the surface (Fig. \ref{fig:regime}A) delineates the regions of positive and negative growth of axial variance as a function of local Peclet number ($Pe_a$), local slope of channel radius distribution ($\beta$), and local ratio between variance and squared radius ($\sigma_x^2/a^2$).
+That is, the surface (Fig. \ref{fig:regime}A) delineates the regions of transient positive and negative growth of axial variance as a function of local Peclet number ($Pe_a$), local slope of channel radius distribution ($\beta$), and local ratio between variance and squared radius ($\sigma_x^2/a^2$).
 Figure \ref{fig:regime}B shows the contours of horizontal cross-section of the surface for various values of $\ln(\sigma_x^2/a^2)$(labeled on each contour line).
-Points above the surface exhibit a negative rate of axial variance growth, while points below have a positive rate of growth.
-Accordingly, the surface defines the solution for zero growth in variance in this three-parameter space.
-As expected, the surface asymptotes toward the $Pe_a$-$\beta$ plane for finite $Pe_a$, small variances, and larger values of $\beta$.
-We also see that for fixed and finite values of (positive) $\beta$, the critical variance value $\sigma_x^2/a^2$ has a minimum as a function of $Pe_a$.
+Points above the surface exhibit a transient negative rate of axial variance growth, while points below have a positive rate of growth.
+Accordingly, the surface defines the solution for transient zero growth in variance in this three-parameter space.
+As expected, the surface asymptotes toward the $Pe_a$-$\beta$ plane for finite $Pe_a$ and larger values of $\beta$.
+We also see that for fixed and finite values of (positive) $\beta$, setting the LHS of Eq. \ref{eq:regime} to zero reveals the critical variance value $\sigma_x^2/a^2$ required for transient negative growth of axial variance as follows:

-We differentiate the above expression with respect to $Pe_a$, set it equal to zero, and arrive at the minimal variance required for negative variance growth:
+We now differentiate the latter expression with respect to $Pe_a$, set it equal to zero, and arrive at the minimal variance required for transient negative axial variance growth:

 The minimum variance occurs at $Pe_a=\sqrt{48}$.